-Washington State University Vancouver is a regional campus of Washington State University.
+Washington State University Vancouver is one campus of Washington State University.
 Information about the campus, demographics, mission, degrees offered and more can be found at About WSU Vancouver.

 While the acquisitions budget is not formulated by program sub-budget, every effort is made to build a collection that equitably supports the varying needs of the students, faculty and staff.
 It is very useful and strongly encouraged that faculty articulate their collection needs to their subject librarian.
 While it is not always possible to purchase everything that is requested, any and all requests are given serious consideration.

 The mission of the WSU Vancouver Library is to provide an environment which cultivates learning and supports the diverse academic pursuits of the WSU Vancouver students, faculty, and staff.
 The Library provides a collection which supports the WSU Vancouver curriculum, instruction in library and information research methods, and timely access to materials available within the WSU system and elsewhere.

 Students in Vancouver share the resources collected within the WSU Libraries.
-The four campuses cooperatively fund the development of the system's research collection, with a strong reliance on the Pullman libraries collections, which affords Vancouver faculty and staff access to a vast book, journal, and database collection.
-In many areas, the Vancouver clientele have access to "research level" (B) digital collections.
-The Vancouver campus librarians complement this general WSU collection by collecting books, journals, videos, and other resources at the "study" level (C1 or C2) to support Bachelors and/or Masters work.
+The four campuses cooperatively fund the development of the system's research collection, which affords Vancouver faculty and staff access to a vast book, journal, and database collection.
+In many areas, the Vancouver clientele have access to research level digital collections.
+The Vancouver campus library faculty complement this general WSU collection by collecting books, journals, videos, and other resources to support Bachelors and/or Masters work.

 The Library's mission shapes collection development priorities and complements the wider WSU holdings.
 The priorities that guide decisions are as follows:

 - Support the research needs of the campus faculty.
 Priority will be provided to those research areas unique to the WSU Vancouver campus.

 - Reflect the university's areas of distinctiveness with resources.

 - Support campus initiatives.

-- Collaborate with librarians in the WSU system to ensure that the Vancouver campus needs are considered when making system-wide decisions.
+- Collaborate with library faculty in the WSU system to ensure that the Vancouver campus needs are considered when making system-wide decisions.